Ritika800/wallet-tracker/README.md

 # wallet-tracker
-About NodeJS script that tracks multiple Base wallets for changes and sends desktop notifications (Ubuntu, Linux, Mac)
+NodeJS script that checks the balances of multiple wallets and sends a desktop notification when one of the wallets balances changes.
+It automatically opens your default browser to basescan so you can inspect the changes.

+# How to run:
+After changing the list of addresses in src/index.ts, run:

+yarn install
+yarn run start